awsdocs/amazon-ec2-user-guide/doc_source/placement-groups.md

 A partition placement group can have partitions in multiple Availability Zones in the same Region\.
 A partition placement group can have a maximum of seven partitions per Availability Zone\.
 The number of instances that can be launched into a partition placement group is limited only by the limits of your account\.

-In addition, partition placement groups offer visibility into the partitions—you can see which instances are in which partitions\.
+In addition, partition placement groups offer visibility into the partitions — you can see which instances are in which partitions\.
 You can share this information with topology\-aware applications, such as HDFS, HBase, and Cassandra\.
 These applications use this information to make intelligent data replication decisions for increasing data availability and durability\.

 If you start or launch an instance in a partition placement group and there is insufficient unique hardware to fulfill the request, the request fails\.
 Amazon EC2 makes more distinct hardware available over time, so you can try your request again later\.